lisushka/upstream/README.md

 * [WebAIM WAVE](https://wave.webaim.org/)
 * [axe accessibility checking tools](https://www.deque.com/axe/)
 * [A list of other tools for accessibility testing](https://www.w3.org/WAI/ER/tools/)  (**NOTE:** WAVE and axe are the point-in-time checker and browser extension, respectively, that I prefer.
 The tools in this longer list are of varying quality.
-However, some of them are designed to detect particular accessibility issues, or assist with manual testing.
+However, some of them are designed to detect particular accessibility issues, or assist with manual testing; this is why the list is included here.
 I recommend researching the organisations that produce these tools, and seeking recommendations for particular use-cases from people with disabilities.
 Specifically, watch out for tools on this list that are produced by [accessibility overlay companies](https://overlayfactsheet.com/).)

 ## The Shoulders of Giants